YomalB/YomalB/README.md

 <img align="right" alt="GIF" src="code.gif" width="500" height="250"/>
 <h3> 👨🏻‍💻 About Me </h3>

 🔭 <b>  I'm Bashitha Yomal, a passionate self-taught full stack web developer from Sri Lanka.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+I take great care in the experience and code quality of the things I build.

 ✍ I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source. </b>